TEST 3: Checking Power (Park Lamps Circuit)

 Let's take a look at what your test results mean:

-CASE 1: If the multimeter registered 12 Volts.
+CASE 1: The multimeter registered 12 Volts.
 So far so good, since this tells you that the circuit that controls the park lamps (inside the headlamp dimmer switch does have power).
 Go to: TEST 4: Fused Jumper Wire (Park Lamps Circuit).

 This test result also tells you that the headlight switch is not bad since without power in this circuit, it can not turn on the park lamps.